Jaehaks/texflow.nvim/README.md

         onSave = false,                 -- build on save (it works when :w but not autocmd save) forwardSearchAfter = false,     -- perform forward search after build },
-      latexFormatter = 'latexindent',
+	  -- forward / inverse search will be done by texflow.nvim latexFormatter = 'latexindent',
       latexindent = {
         modifyLineBreaks = false,